-All applications are subject to review and approval by the Physician Assistant Committee and the Medical Licensing Board of Indiana.
+All applications are subject to review and approval by the Physician Assistant Committee.

-Completed Application - You and your Supervising Physician must complete, date and sign the Application for prescriptive authority.
+Application - You a must complete, date and sign the Application for prescriptive authority.
 All information must be completed on the application or have N/A for not applicable.
 Please be sure to include an email address, as status updates will be sent via email.

 Application Fee - At this time a fee is not required for prescriptive authority applications; however, there is a fee attached to the Controlled Substance Registration application of $60.00.

 Positive Responses - If you have answered any of the questions on the application “yes” you must submit a notarized affidavit detailing the occurrence/situation, the outcome, date of occurrence, if it is a malpractice payment include the amount paid on your behalf.
 If applicable, please submit copies of all court documents and/or arrest records.
 Letters from attorneys or insurance companies are not accepted in lieu of your statement, however they may be included with your statement.